randylubin/blog-randylubin/_drafts/introducing-curio-rav-lubin.md

 ## Birth Story

 Curio was born a month before his due date.
-Avital went in for a routine checkup and they decided to induce labor when they saw her blood pressure was high.
+Avital went in for a routine checkup when they diagnosed her with pre-eclampsia and they decided to induce labor that night.
 She gave birth the next day and both she and Curio are healthy and happy.

-Curio ended up spending a week in the NICU until he gained enough weight but he’s home now and it’s wonderful having him here!
+Curio ended up spending a week in the NICU until he gained enough weight, which he did quickly.
+He’s home now and it’s wonderful having him here!

 ## Get Updates

-We won’t be posting to social media much, but feel free to sign up to our newsletter: TK
+We won’t be posting to social media much, but feel free to sign up to our newsletter for occasional updates: TK